openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following parameters are used in the Batch Credential Response:

 * `credential_responses`: REQUIRED.
-Array that contains Credential Response objects, as defined in (#credential-request), and/or Deferred Credential Response objects, as defined in (#deferred-credential-request).
-Every entry of the array corresponds to the Credential Request object at the same array index in the `credential_requests` parameter of the Batch Credential Request.
+Array that contains Credential Response objects, as defined in (#credential-response), and/or Deferred Credential Response objects, as defined in (#deferred-credential-response), with the exception of `c_nonce` and `c_nonce_expires_in`.
+Each element within the array matches the corresponding Credential Request object by array index in the `credential_requests` parameter of the Batch Credential Request.
 * `c_nonce`: OPTIONAL.
 The `c_nonce` as defined in (#credential-response).
 * `c_nonce_expires_in`: OPTIONAL.
 The `c_nonce_expires_in` as defined in (#credential-response).